 Canva has quickly become a favorite for Pinterest marketers, providing an easy-to-use tool to design pinnable images.
 Canva provides intuitive controls so creating and editing your image is almost a no-brainer.
 Just choose a template, or start with a blank canvas.
 Then select the "Layouts and Background" feature to figure out how you want to format your image.
-Lastly, add images and text.
-Presto-chango - your done!
+Finish with images and text.

 PicMonkey is as close to Photoshop as anything you'll find online.
 You'll find all the basic tools that you get with Photoshop, as well as a variety of tools that you can add as upgrades.
 Some of the features include basic editing like color adjustments, a crop tool, text, and comic bubbles.
 Then, if you like, you can finish your image off with a border or frame.

 If you like what you get with Instagram, but want a few more tools, BeFunky may be your next favorite image editor.
 Choose between their online service or Android/iPad app, and get started.
-You'll get a lot more basic photo editing tools than you do with Instagram and more filters including eye-catching options like Pop-Art and Sketch.
-They also offer borders and frames, if that's what you need to put the finishing touch on your image.
-Many options are available for free.
+You'll get eye-catching filter options like Pop-Art and Sketch.
+They also offer borders and frames.
+Many options are free.